 As a general rule, tenants who sign longer leases are allotted higher TI allowances.

-TI allowances vary across different types of leases including a new lease, an expansion, a renewal, or a sublease.
-Generally, new leases and expansions receive the most TI allowances and renewals and subleases receive substantially less.
+TI allowances differ based on the type of lease, whether it’s a new lease, expansion, renewal, or sublease.
+Typically, new leases and expansions receive higher TI allowances, while renewals and subleases receive considerably less.